 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-Use parmesan cheese if you don't need it to be dairy-free, or use asiago or pecorino romano to make it without parmesan.
+- Nutritional yeast is a great option that gives a cheesy flavor without adding dairy.
+Use parmesan cheese if you don't need it to be dairy-free, or use asiago or pecorino romano cheese to make it without parmesan.

-Garlic adds flavor and aroma.
+- Fresh Garlic cloves add flavor and aroma.

-Fresh lemon juice adds acidity, fresh flavor, and balance to this healthy pesto recipe.
+- Fresh lemon juice adds acidity, fresh flavor, and balance to this healthy pesto recipe.

-How to Make This Recipe
+How to Make This Delicious Homemade Pesto

 Below are step-by-step instructions for how to cook this recipe.
 The recipe card at the bottom shows the exact cooking time and temperatures.